Brands

 Focus on one thing and do it well: Thyrocare’s Velumani on his mantra for success

-At the maiden edition of Tamil Nadu Story 2024, Dr A Velumani, Founder of diagnostic chain Thyrocare Technologies, spoke about breaking barriers and focusing on a single disorder to build a $1.5 billion business.
+At the third edition of Tamil Nadu Story 2024, Dr A Velumani, Founder of diagnostic chain Thyrocare Technologies, spoke about breaking barriers and focusing on a single disorder to build a $1.5 billion business.

 Focus on one thing and do it well: Thyrocare’s Velumani on his mantra for success